ktorio/ktor-documentation/topics/websocket_extensions_api.md

 The extensions are used in order of installation.

-## Checking if the extension is negotiated
+## Check if the extension is negotiated

 All installed extensions go through the negotiation process, and those that are successfully negotiated are used during the request.
-You can use `WebSocketSession.extensions: : List<WebSocketExtension<*>>` property with list of all extensions used by for the current session.
+You can use `WebSocketSession.extensions: : List<WebSocketExtension<*>>` property with a list of all extensions used by for the current session.

 There are two methods to check if the extension is in use: `WebSocketSession.extension` and `WebSocketSession.extensionOrNull`: